Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice: Ground state

-In Figs.~\ref{f7}(a)-(g), we classified the color of occupied bonds that belong to the loop-string into red, yellow and green.
-The yellow and green bonds are those that allow for a spin-exchange between adjacent hexagons, which we call the flippable bond, and the red bands do not.
-If the number of occupied bonds (total number of red, yellow, and green bonds) remain unchanged after such spin-exchange process, the UUD/DDU-1 state stays within the UUD/DDU-1 manifold.
-This kind of spin-exchange occurs for the yellow bond (see Appendix \ref{app:flip}).
-One finds that the two structures, stripe-(a) and windmill-(b) have the maximum number of yellow bonds amounting to 2/3 of the flippable bonds while other structures only have 4/9 of them.
-This means that stripe and windmill-states gain the energy the most at first-order perturbation by maximally mixing with other states in the UUD/DDU-1 manifold.
+The UUD/DDU-1 are characterized as those having all these yellow and green bonds to be occupied.
+When we flip the spins on yellow bonds, the number of occupied bonds, namely the number of red bonds associated with this process remains unchanged, and the UUD/DDU-1 state stays within the UUD/DDU-1 manifold.
+Therefore, we call this yellow bond a flippable bond (see Appendix \ref{app:flip}).
+The two structures, stripe-(a) and windmill-(b) have the maximum number of yellow bonds amounting to 2/3 of the flippable bonds while other structures only have 4/9 of them.
+This means that stripe and windmill-states gain the energy the most at the first-order perturbation by maximally mixing with other UUD/DDU-1 states.

 As for the green bond, the spin-exchange will transform the UUD/DDU-1 state to the non-UUD/DDU states outside the manifold.
 In Fig.~\ref{f7}(i), we evaluated the second-order perturbation energy gain by starting from the windmill or stripe-state, operating ${\cal H}_{xy}$ twice and summing up the energy gain from each process where we set $J^{xy}_{i,j} = J_{i,j}$ for simplicity.
 When $J_h/J>0$, the stripe state becomes more stable than the windmill state.
+Flipping the spins on red bond also transforms the UUD/DDU-1 state outside the manifold and can be treated the same as the green bond.

 To be precise, the way how ${\cal H}_{xy}$ mixes the low energy states is more complicated including not only the UUD/DDU-1 but other UUD/DDU's and the non-UUD/DDU state.
 Still, the above discussion gives an overall intuitive understanding that the stripe-order appears due to the quantum order-by-disorder effect from the classical degenerate UUD/DDU-1 manifold of states.